Parthita/Youtube_Video_Audio_Downloader/README.md

 <h1>Libraries used</h1>
 Pytube - pip install pytube ;
-OS - pip install os (installed by default in most the cases)
+OS - pip install os (installed by default in most of he cases)

 <h1>Bugs</h1>
 There is no audio in 1080 and 480 vidoes because the itags which provide both audio and video of the respective resolutions are not working thats why....